lauryx/lauryx.github.io/_posts/2020-04-10-german-researcher-so-far-there-was-no-transmission-of-the-virus-found-in-the-supermarket-restaurant-or-hairdresser.md

 In recent weeks, the team has completed substantial research carried out by sampling and investigation of the region Heinsberg houses, where they were reported over 1,400 cases of infection with the novel coronavirus.
 Heinsberg has a population of about 250,000 people and recorded 46 deaths.

-Read also: Analysis BBC: We get rid of coronavirus summer?

 Streeck says that the virus could not be found on doorknobs or pet fur.